Home → Compare

 Mangaplay Studio

+ActiveScreenplayStoryboard Mangaplay Studio is the spiritual successor to Superscript.
 Built for indie creators and solo publishers.
-A graphic novel script written in Google Docs or any plain text editor renders into a live storyboard, with screenplay export when you need it.
+A graphic novel script written in your Desktop app, Google Docs, the browser (and soon Android/iOS) renders into a live storyboard, with screenplay export when you need it.

 | Feature | Mangaplay | Celtx | Tooning | Dashtoon | Scrivener | Superscript | Clip Studio | Final Draft | Studio Binder |